aleksgorbenko/aleksgorbenko.dev/content/posts/the-blessing-in-disguise-of-being-lost-in-life.md

 title: "The Blessing In Disguise of Being Lost In Life"
 date: "2016-04-15"
 coverImage: "i-am-lost.jpg"
+description: "I have been there, it's not great, but it can be turned into an advantage."
 ---

 Have you ever been lost?
 I mean lost mentally and emotionally?
 Lost direction in your life, your purpose?